FIWARE/tutorials.NGSI-v2/docs/media-streams.md

 ### Service Health

-You can check if the **Kurento Media Server** is running by making an HTTP request to the exposed port `8888`
+You can check if the **Kurento Media Server** is running by making an HTTP request to the exposed port `8888`.

 ```bash
 curl -iX GET \
   http://localhost:8888
 ```

-The expected response is :
+The expected response is:

 ```text
 HTTP/1.1 426 Upgrade Required